 - S. Prime – Highest in quality and Moderately Abundant Marbling, limited supply.

 - S. Choice – Certified Angus Beef – This grade represents the upper 2/3 of the Choice range.
 Higher quality and Moderate Marbling

 - S. Choice – High quality and Modest Marbling

 - S. Select – Medium quality and Slight Marbling

 - S. Standard – Lower quality and Trace Marbling

 I am having 6 people over, how much should I buy?
 Do I need to buy it with the rib bones on?

 - A good rule of thumb is to plan on 1 bone per 2 people.
 That can equate to about 10 oz of cooked prime rib per person.
 Keep in mind there will be a small amount of shrink while cooking, so buy a tiny bit extra to ensure you have some leftovers for those shaved prime rib sandwiches the next day.

 - Bone or No Bone???
-While the bones do add a great flavor, it’s not necessary to cook a bone in rib roast.
-If cooking a boneless roast please follow the same methods as above and reduce total cooking time by 20-30 minutes depending on cooking tool used.
+While the bones do add a great flavor, it’s not necessary to cook a bone-in rib roast.
+If cooking a boneless roast please follow the same methods as above and reduce total cooking time by 20-30 minutes depending on the cooking tool used.